time-to-MaBo/the-unix-workbench/docs/05-Bash-Programming.md

 user input is to specify arguments for users to provide to your program, as we discussed in the previous section.
 You could also ask users to type in a string on the command line by temporarily stopping the execution of your program using the `read` command.
-Let's a write a small script where you can see how the read command works:
+Let's write a small script where you can see how the read command works:

 ```